dddrrreee/cs140e-24win/labs/11-imu-i2c/README.md

 Use the datasheet and application note from the docs directory.
 There are notes in the code.

+Note:
+  - We use the "data ready" interrupt to see when new data is available.
+    With the checked-in i2c implementation this check will *never* fail because the speed is too slow.
+I checked in a faster staff i2c (or you can write your own!) to fix this.
+Interesting bug to track down since it's also consistent with misconfiguration.

 ---------------------------------------------------------------------------
 ### 2: fill in the gyroscope code in the code directory.